vim-ctrlspace/vim-ctrlspace/README.md

 you are able to group the common and repetative sets of files in just one place and reuse that group in many contexts.

-In the Workspace List **Vim-CtrlSpace** shows you available workspaces instead of buffers.
-By default this list is displayed in the Load mode.
+In the Workspace List **Vim-CtrlSpace** shows you available workspaces.
+By default this list is displayed in the Load Mode.
 The second available mode is the Save one.

 Workspaces are saved in a file inside the project directory.
 Its name and path